huggingface/blog/finetune-florence2.md

       print(val_loss / len(val_loader))
 ```

 You can save the model and processor by calling `save_pretrained()` on both objects.
-The resulting model is here.
+The fully fine-tuned model is [here](https://huggingface.co/HuggingFaceM4/Florence-2-DocVQA)  and the demo is [here](https://huggingface.co/spaces/andito/Florence-2-DocVQA).

 <script
 	type="module"